 Board Member Outreach Packet

 We tackle youth unemployment by partnering with schools and governments to reform what schools teach and how they teach it, so that students in Africa have the skills to start businesses, get jobs and drive development in their communities.
 Our model is delivered through practically-trained teachers and youth mentors.
 Educate!’s goal is to make this practical, skills-based model part of national education systems.

-In 2019, we’re partnering with the government to pilot in 60+ schools in Kenya, working in 120 secondary schools in Rwanda and 450 schools in Uganda (15% of the country) reaching over 25,000 students intensively and 360,000 more broadly.
-Our model was proven to have massive impact in a randomized controlled trial, found that towards the end of secondary school, participants of our program earn nearly DOUBLE the income of their peers and are 44% more likely to launch a business.
+In 2019, we’re partnering with the government to pilot in 60+ schools in Kenya, working in 175+ secondary schools in Rwanda and 750+ schools in Uganda (25% of the country) reaching over 44,000 students intensively and 545,000 more broadly.
+Two rigorous external evaluations, including a randomized controlled trial, found that towards the end of secondary school, participants of our program earn nearly DOUBLE the income of their peers and are 44% more likely to launch a business.
 Girls achieve even greater results.
 Our graduates change their lives and their communities, such as Lillian Aero who employs over 100 AIDS-affected women.

 Educate! supports governments with integrating skills-based curriculum nationally.
-This includes partnering with Uganda’s government to integrate our curriculum and student business club structure into Uganda's entrepreneurship course nationally.
-In 2015 we served as a technical advisor to Rwanda on its secondary education reform, and in 2016 we began serving as a technical advisor to Kenya on its national curriculum reform.
+This includes partnering with Uganda’s government to integrate curriculum and a student business club structure into Uganda's entrepreneurship course nationally and serving as a technical advisor to both Rwanda and Kenya on national education reforms.

-Educate!’s team includes 130 staff and almost 200 volunteer youth mentors.
-We have been backed by top foundations such as the MasterCard Foundation, Big Bang Philanthropy, Mulago, Echoing Green, Ashoka, and Global Innovation Fund.
-Educate! won a 2018 Klaus J. Jacobs Prize, a 2015 WISE Award, and was featured by Bill Gates, and has been featured in an Al Jazeera documentary, Forbes 30 under 30, Clinton Global Initiative, and by The Brookings Institution as one of 14 case studies in their global scaling education learning initiative.
+Educate! is a non-profit social enterprise with 200 staff and 300 volunteer youth mentors.
+We have been backed by top foundations such as MasterCard, Big Bang Philanthropy, Mulago, Echoing Green, Ashoka and Global Innovation Fund.
+Educate! won a 2018 Klaus J. Jacobs Prize, a 2015 WISE Award, and was featured by Bill Gates, in an Al Jazeera documentary, Forbes 30 under 30, and The Brookings Institution as one of 14 case studies in their global scaling education learning initiative.
 Educate! was also selected by the UN’s Generation Unlimited as 1 of 20 innovative youth solutions.